InformaticsMatters/squonk/openshift/templates/README.md

 oc login $OC_MASTER_URL -u $OC_ADMIN
 ```

->   If you're running in minishift and starting from a clean system there are
+>   If you're running in minishift and starting from a clean system there's a
-    scripts to simplify the following process.
+    script to simplify the full deployment process.
 With a suitable minishift
     running and a set of environment variables set you can run
-    `./minishift-deploy-a.sh` to deploy the first phase, up to and including
+    `./minishift-deploy.sh` to deploy the entire suite of images.
+Once done
-    the SSO infrastructure.
-Then, after you've made changes to the SSO service,
-    run `./minishift-deploy-b.sh` to install the main application components.
-    Finally, the supplemental applications (like the ChemCentral database) can
-    be loaded using the third deployment helper (`./minishift-deploy-c.sh`).
+    you can then login to the SSO instance and create your Squonk users
+    and then use the Portal.

 ### Create Keycloak image streams